ShyamPraveenSingh/C-Programming/README.md

 # C-Programming
-The practise repo for C Programming
+The practise repo for C Programming.